Duplicate Site / Domain Confusion in AdSense Review (2026)

 https://yourbrand.net/* https://yourbrand.com/:splat 301!

-Staging — basic auth or block with robots.txt:
+Staging — gate it behind basic auth (best), or block crawling with robots.txt plus a header:

 User-agent: *